Art DeCarlo: Professional career

-DeCarlo was selected in January 1953 in the sixth round of the 1953 NFL draft (pick number 66 overall) by George Halas and the Chicago Bears.
+DeCarlo was selected in January 1953 in the sixth round of the 1953 NFL draft (66th overall) by George Halas and the Chicago Bears.

 DeCarlo was immediately shipped off to the Pittsburgh Steelers ahead of the 1953 NFL season.
 He had an extremely productive rookie year as a Pittsburgh defensive back, picking off 5 passes, which generated 83 yards in interception returns.

 His career was interrupted when he was drafted into the US Army, causing him to miss the entirety of the 1954 and 1955 NFL seasons.
 He was stationed at Aberdeen Proving Ground in Maryland and Fort Belvoir in Virginia during his 21 months of prescribed military service.

 While he was still in the military, Pittsburgh traded the contract of DeCarlo and his teammate Leo Elter to the Washington Redskins for lineman Dick Modzelewski.
 DeCarlo was discharged in time to play defensive back for Washington in 1956.

 DeCarlo entered the 1957 NFL season with the Redskins but was cut by the team early in the season, ostensibly over a blown pass coverage.
 In October he was signed by head coach Weeb Ewbank and the Colts to fill a hole in the roster resulting from a facial injury to defensive back Carl Taseff and his subsequent relegation to the injured reserve list.

 Ewbank noted that DeCarlo offered the team skills that would provide extra depth at several positions.
 Ewbank cited DeCarlo's speed, tackling ability, and ability to break up passes as a defensive back on the one hand — but also his capability to serve as an effective pass receiver on the offensive side of the ball.